rackspace-cookbooks/cookbook-cloudmonitoring/README.md

 # Usage

 This cookbook exposes many different elements of the Cloud Monitoring product.
 We'll go over some examples and best practices for using this cookbook.
-The most interesting pieces are the three core Resources in the system `Entity`, `Check` and `Alarm`.
+The most widely used parts of the system are the three core Resources in the system `Entity`, `Check` and `Alarm`.
 So we'll cover those first and tackle The other primitives towards the end.

 ## Entity

 The first element is the `Entity`.
 The `Entity` maps to the target of what you're monitoring.
 This in most cases represents a server, loadbalancer or website.
 However, there is some advanced flexibility but that is only used in rare cases.
 The first use case we will show is populating your chef nodes in Cloud Monitoring...

 Learn more about all these concepts in the docs and specifically the [Concepts](http://docs.rackspacecloud.com/cm/api/v1.0/cm-devguide/content/concepts-key-terms.html) section of the